The Southern Cross The Southern Cross

 “I received an email on a Sunday afternoon two and a half months ago,” she said.

-Whoever nominated her remains unknown but she views the award as recognition of all of her 53 years work and not merely the 13 years since she became involved with the Mary MacKillop Precinct.
+53 years of ministry and not merely the 13 years since she became involved with the Mary MacKillop Precinct.

-The King’s Birthday was a wonderful day she said with messages, texts and flowers all making their way to her.
+She said the King’s Birthday was “a wonderful day” as messages, texts and flowers made their way to her.

 More News stories